duijf/mnml/README.md

 # mnml

 mnml is a theme for [deck.js][deck], a JavaScript library for building modern HTML presentations.
 It based on the CSS of one of the default themes, called "Swiss".
 It has a clean, monochrome look.
-A demo will also be available shortly.

 ## Usage